Sell your RSUs

 Nobel prizes have been awarded to researchers, economists and academics on the benefits of diversification.
 There is no reason for me to go deeper on it here when you can read about it everywhere.
 In short though: Diversification increases returns while simultaneously decreasing risk.
 Win.
 Win.

-It should be intuitive that holding investments in five companies is better than holding stock in one company if you want to maximize your chances for a comfortable retirement.
+It should be intuitive that holding investments in five companies is better than holding stock in one company if you want to minimize potential for massive loss and maximize your opportunity for a comfortable retirement.

 Finally, holding your employer’s stock concentrates risk from a paycheck and investment portfolio perspective.
 You’re reliant on your paycheck and appreciation in your company’s valuation.